jmcmacnz/markdown-cv/index.md

 ## Statement

-After completing two years in product development at F&P Healthcare, I decided to leave my role on good terms to travel and pursue music and tech-related projects for the remainder of the year.
-Having worked as an engineer has helped me to develop a strong set of problem solving and analytical skills, while studying philosophy and French has strengthened my capacity to think critically and communicate effectively.
+After completing just over two years in product development at Fisher & Paykel Healthcare (FPH), I decided to amicably leave my role in order to travel and pursue music and tech-related projects for the remainder of the year.
+Studying and working as an engineer has helped me to develop a strong set of problem solving and analytical skills, while studying philosophy and French has strengthened my capacity to think critically and communicate effectively.
 This skillset enables me to adapt to a variety of working environments.
 I am seeking a role in a technological field that can provide me with challenging and engaging work and the opportunity to grow while applying myself in a professional environment.

 ## Experience